|Guide||♦||21 Triplogs||Active Topic|

 Come Bleed on the Cleaver!

 Peak 4910 is known locally as The Cleaver.
 It's a lop-sided pyramid that sits in the saddle between Pusch Peak to the west and Bighorn to the east.
-It's west bank is fairly graded, it's northeast face is vertical.
-From most of Tucson you cannot even see it, certain vantages in the city allow a brief glimpse.
+Its west bank is fairly graded, and its northeast face is vertical.
+From most of Tucson, you cannot even see it.
+Certain vantages in the city allow a brief glimpse.
 The best view is from the Pima Canyon trail in western Pusch Ridge.
 The Cleaver is a beautiful, hidden (guarded even) peak of mystery.
 Can you get there?
 Is it worth trying?
-Hike the canyon enough and these sinister thoughts will slowly warp your sense of reason...
+Hike the canyon enough, and these sinister thoughts will slowly warp your sense of reason...
 I've got to climb the Cleaver.

 The best way to the Cleaver (if there is one) is to take off from the popular Pima Canyon trailhead and head into the canyon.
 Pima Canyon is one of the most popular trails in Tucson.
 If you live here, you've been here.
 The early reaches of Pima are easy.
 The trail passes through some private property as it crosses the desert and slowly climbs towards the canyon.
 The views of Pusch Ridge here are always great, especially the south bank of Pusch Peak.
 This is easy, smooth sailing.
-As you get to the canyon proper the walls narrow in and quickly tower over you.
-The wash is initially on your right, you'll cross over it right when you get to the canyon.
+As you get to the canyon proper, the walls narrow in and quickly tower over you.
+The wash is initially on your right, and you'll cross over it right when you get to the canyon.
 Don't be surprised to see a little water in the wash, Pima holds it well.
-As you enter the canyon you also get your first look at Table Mountain high up to your left with it's distinctive diamond-shaped southern face, another Pusch Ridge monster for another day.
+As you enter the canyon, you also get your first look at Table Mountain high up to your left with its distinctive diamond-shaped southern face, another Pusch Ridge monster for another day.

-Once you get near the top of the drainage I would recommend breaking out the LEFT side now.
+Once you get near the top of the drainage, I recommend breaking out the LEFT side now.
 The right wall becomes vertical.
 The drainage is so overgrown you couldn't possibly move in it.
-If you break left near the top you can ride the grassy and shindaggery ridge up the final push to the saddle.
+If you break left near the top, you can ride the grassy and shindaggery ridge up the final push to the saddle.
 The footing is dicey here.
 Even some of the larger boulders are unstable.
-The saddle is basically 1 mile from where you left the trail and about 1200 feet above.
+The saddle is about 1 mile from where you left the trail and about 1200 feet above.
 There is a cairn.
 To your left is Pusch Peak.
-To your right peaking around the Cleaver is Bighorn.
+To your right, peaking around the Cleaver, is Bighorn.
 The view down the drainage you climbed to Pima Canyon and Rosewood Point is gorgeous and scary.
 Can you make it down?
 Yes.

 Now immediately to your right is a wall that leads to the western slope of the Cleaver.
 This is the only place where you need to truly climb with your hands.
 There are 2 short 5-8 foot sections you must climb up immediately.
 They are not bad, just a little scary because you feel a little exposed (and wobbly after the drainage).
-Just be careful, the way up these two short sections is obvious.
-Once this is done. the rest is just grinding up boulders and shindagger infested grasslands.
+Just be careful.
+The way up these two short sections is obvious.
+Once this is done, the rest is just grinding up boulders and shindagger infested grasslands.
 It's not even 1/4 mile to the summit, but it feels like it.
 I would recommend staying just a touch right as you go up.
-Straying too far left will put you at a several hundred foot vertical drop (it's called the Cleaver for a reason) and is a little too tough of boulder hopping.
+Straying too far left will put you at a several hundred-foot vertical drop (it's called the Cleaver for a reason) and is a little too tough of boulder hopping.
 You can occasionally see the summit as you work your way up.
 And then you're there.
-From the top you just stare at Pusch Peak and Bighorn in amazement.
+From the top, you just stare at Pusch Peak and Bighorn in amazement.
 The view up and down Pima Canyon is phenomenal.
 This peak sees very few visitors.
 Feel proud.
 You climbed the Cleaver.